 The build quality isn’t exactly the best.
 The cabinet can feel a bit cheap at times.
 Aesthetics aren’t all that impressive either, as they look plasticky and don’t have that premium feel to them.
 The waveguide on the front tweeter doesn’t help much either.

 However, these speakers redeem themselves with sound quality.
 They have an incredible low-end, and the mid-range is well detailed.
 The trebles are bright and pleasant to listen to.
 As we said, these are excellent value.
 Well, if you can look past the design and build quality.

 The Yamaha HS8 studio monitors are most likely the easiest to recognize for most people.
 These are based on the NS10 studio monitors, which are the most famous studio monitors of all that.
 The HS8 lives up to that legacy.
 This remains true both in design and performance.

 The HS8 studio monitors have already earned a cult-like following.
 They are awesome for mixing and mastering.
 Successful studios require great monitors, and these live up to that criteria.
 They even have the iconic cone sub-woofer.
 Of course, this is painted white to keep that classic retro look alive.
 Yamaha has also added a blue LED at the front.

-We are big fans of the minimalistic, clean, and simple design.
+We are big fans of the minimalistic, clean, and simple design here.
 The crossover is rated 2000 Hz.
 As for the frequency response, it comes in at 38Hz-30kHz.
 These are active studio monitors with built-in amplifiers.
-The sound quality is flat and natural.
-They deliver transparent and full-range performance.
+Hence, the sound quality is flat and natural.
+So, these deliver transparent and full-range performance.
 The volume knob is located at the back.

 Overall, we are still big fans of the Yamaha HS8.
 They could benefit from a wider soundstage, especially if you are mixing audio for films or something similar.
-Adding a subwoofer might be necessary if you really want to bring these to life.
+So, adding a subwoofer might be necessary if you really want to bring these to life.